Niramay27/news_app/README.md

 # news_app
-This is a news app created using html,css,js and express js in the backend.
-This is a practice project created by me to learn news fetching thorough get requests.
+This is a learning project about API fetching and using it on website.

+In this project, I have used html for basic layout and fetched the nav-bar,new container,pagination from Bootstrap.
+An API was borrowed from news.api website to fetch the news.
+This api is free of cost and can only accept request from server site but not client site.
+Therefore, could not be deployed online.